ruricolist/overlord/README.md

    different languages to share the same parser or for the same language to be written in more than one syntax.

+One goal of the language implementation is to provide a reasonable level of integration with Emacs.
+A prototype Emacs minor mode is included in <elisp/overlord.el>.
+Using `overlord-minor-mode` lets you recompile a module using `C-c C-k`, and lets you view the Lisp code that the file expands into using `C-c RET` – just like an ordinary macroexpansion.

 ## Language examples

 Here are some example language embeddings: